lightningnetwork/lnd/docs/code_contribution_guidelines.md

 log and error messages, committers should attempt to minimize the number of lines utilized, while still adhering to the 80-character column limit.

-## Pointing to Remote Dependant Branches in Go Modules
+## Pointing to Remote Dependent Branches in Go Modules

 It's common that a developer may need to make a change in a dependent project of `lnd` such as `btcd`, `neutrino`, `btcwallet`, etc. In order to test changes